windyshepperhenderson/readingnotes/revisionsandthecloud.md

 What is the command to track and stage files?

+git add .

+example.html - The git status command displays the state of the working directory and the staging area.
+It lets you see which changes have been staged, which haven't, and which files aren't being tracked by Git.

 What is the command to take a snapshot of your changed files?

+x git commit -m "add message to snapshot)

 What is the command to send your changed files to Github?

+x git push